-- 15.5.1 The requests to change the playing hall of a game must be sent by the organising club on the official form to the Offices of FIBA Europe so that it is received no later than twenty (20) days before a game is scheduled to take place. - 15.5.2 It is the duty of the organising club to inform the Offices of FIBA Europe and all parties concerned of any change of the playing hall (the 1st playing hall is the official hall for all games) using the official form.
+- 15.5.1 The requests to change the playing hall of a game must be sent by the organising club using the online form provided by FIBA Europe so that it is received no later than twenty (20) days before a game is scheduled to take place. - 15.5.2 It is the duty of the organising club to inform all parties concerned of any change of the playing hall.